Social Work, M.S.W.

 Saint Louis University's Master of Social Work (M.S.W.) prepares social work professionals to work with vulnerable populations facing health, social and economic challenges.

-• SLU's M.S.W. program offers multiple course delivery formats to assist students who are working full or part time and for students who want to progress faster by taking additional credits per semester.
+• SLU's M.S.W. program offers multiple course delivery formats to assist students who are working full-time or part-time and for students who want to progress faster by taking additional credits per semester.

 • Formats include the online and in-person traditional 15-week format (two-hour-and-45-minute classes, fall and spring semesters) and a 10-week format (three-and-a-half-hour classes in the summer semester).